jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 Using xarray:

 - Data stored as a Numpy arrays.
-- Dimensions do have a coordinate with a name.
+- Dimensions do have a name.
 - The coordinates of each of the dimensions can represent geographical coordinates, categories, dates, ... instead of just an index.

 +++